-For two decades Medical Error Action Group has monitored nursing homes and it’s a horror story right across the nation.
-“Functioning” on political promises is not working.
+For two decades Medical Error Action Group has monitored nursing homes – death homes – and it’s a horror story right across the nation.
+“Functioning” on political promises does not work.

 As a nurse is charged with two murders in a NSW nursing home, read The Australian Women’s Weekly’s investigation into what is going on behind closed doors.
 Are our loved ones really safe?

 Nurses conduct ‘giggle-fest’ at Coroner’s Court | Feb 2014

 BODINGTON Nursing Home at Wentworth Falls, in the Blue Mountains of New South Wales, became the subject of a Coroner’s Inquest after a resident died following an alleged overdose of morphine by a registered nurse.
 The resident, 84-year-old Mrs Sybil Zimmerman, died on 15 May 2011 after being transferred by ambulance in a comatose state to the Blue Mountains District Hospital in Katoomba.